-Tax Time Car Buying: Putting your refund to work for you
+Tax Time Car Buying: Put your refund to work for you

 While the deadline for filing taxes is April 15, if you are like many people expecting a refund you have already submitted your return, because early filing could speed the arrival of your cash.
 And we all know that money now is better than money later.
+The IRS is predicting an average refund of nearly $3,000.
 If you’re in the market for a new car that lump sum the government is paying you back can be a handy tool.
 But we heartily suggest using it as a tool, not as a lottery win.
-Your first impulse might be to use all of your refund as a down payment.
+Your first impulse might be to use all of your refund as a down payment or to opt for a more expensive vehicle.
 To that, we say not so fast.
 There are other things to consider and the best use of that cash might actually come at the end, and not the beginning, of the process.

 Do your homework